-Roberta Marongiu, PhD, is Assistant Professor of Neuroscience in Neurological Surgery at Weill Cornell Medicine.
-She received her PhD in medical genetics and neuroscience from the Sapienza University of Rome and the University of California, San Diego.
-She then completed her postdoctoral studies in neuroscience with focus on viral-vector-mediated gene therapies for Parkinson’s disease (PD) at Weill Cornell Medical College.
+Roberta Marongiu, PhD, is an Assistant Professor of Neuroscience in Neurological Surgery at Weill Cornell Medicine.
+She received her PhD in medical genetics and neuroscience from the Sapienza University of Rome and the University of California at San Diego.
+She then completed her postdoctoral studies in neuroscience with a focus on viral-vector-mediated gene therapies for Parkinson’s disease (PD) at Weill Cornell Medical College.

 As a young investigator using novel genetic, viral, and animal model approaches, her current research focuses on the identification of the molecular mechanisms underlying the role of sex and menopause on brain disorders, including Parkinson’s disease and Alzheimer’s disease.